SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-Problem-04.md

 ## Description
 You have been hired by a cinema to write a program that calculates whether a movie showing will be enough so that the cinema hall is filled and how much money will the profit be.

-You are going to receive the count of seats in the hall and on the next lines until the command "Movie time!", how many people enter the hall.
+You are going to receive the count of seats in the hall and on the next lines until the command `Movie time!`, how many people enter the hall.

 The price for one ticket is 5$.